 Determination of Obligations»

 .
 If Purchaser terminates this Agreement pursuant to Section 17.2 hereof, and requests delivery of the Equipment and the materials and services described in Section 17.3.(b) above, Purchaser shall determine the value of that portion of the Scope of Work, which has been properly completed, if any (the “Proper Scope Value”).
-If Purchaser has paid Seller an amount greater than the Proper Scope Value, the difference between the amount paid to Seller and the Proper Scope Value (the “Refund Amount”) shall be settled between the parties in accordance with Section 17.4.4 below.
-If the amount paid by Purchaser to Seller is less than the Proper Scope Value, the difference between the amount paid and the Proper Scope Value (the “Scope Value Due”) shall be settled between the parties in accordance with Section 17.4.4 below.
+If Purchaser has paid Seller an amount greater than the Proper Scope Value, the difference between the amount paid to Seller and the Proper Scope Value shall be referred to as the “Refund Amount”.If the amount paid by Purchaser to Seller is less than the Proper Scope Value, the difference between the amount paid and the Proper Scope Value shall be referred to as the “Scope Value Due”.
 If Seller disagrees with Purchaser’s determination of the Proper Scope Value, such dispute shall be resolved in accordance with Article 16.

 Damages and Expenses»